IBM claims its Neural Computer achieves record AI model training time

 The Neural Computer

 IBM’s Neural Computer consists of 432 nodes (27 nodes across 16 modular cards) based on field-programmable gate arrays (FPGAs) from Xilinx, a longtime strategic collaborator of IBM’s.
 (FPGAs are integrated circuits designed to be configured after manufacturing.)
-Each node comprises a Xilinx Zynq system-on-chip — a dual-core ARM A9 processor paired with an FPGA on the same die — along with 1GB of dedicated RAM, and the nodes are arranged in a 3D mesh topology such that they’re interconnected vertically with electrical connections (through-silicon vias) that pass completely through silicon wafers or dies.
+Each node comprises a Xilinx Zynq system-on-chip — a dual-core ARM A9 processor paired with an FPGA on the same die — along with 1GB of dedicated RAM.
+The nodes are arranged in a 3D mesh topology, interconnected vertically with electrical connections called through-silicon vias that pass completely through silicon wafers or dies.

-On the networking side, the FPGAs provide access to the physical communication links among cards, so that multiple distinct channels
+On the networking side, the FPGAs provide access to the physical communication links among cards in order to establish multiple distinct channels of communication.

-of communication can be established.
 A single card can theoretically support transfer speeds up to 432GB per second, but the Neural Computer’s network interfaces can be adjusted and progressively optimized to best suit a given application.

 “The availability of FPGA resources on every node allows application-specific processor offload, a feature that is not available on any parallel machine of this scale that we are aware of,” wrote the coauthors of a paper detailing the Neural Computer’s architecture. “[M]ost of the performance-critical steps [are] offloaded and optimized on the FPGA, with the ARM [processor] … providing auxiliary support.”